shopsys/monorepo-tools/project-base/docs/docker/docker-troubleshooting.md

 This will not only stop the containers but it will also delete them.
 This means, that containers and all their data in volumes will be deleted.
 Now you can use same configuration in other project and it will work.

-### Proper Solution
+### Multiple Projects - Long Term Solution
+This solution is more viable for someone who really needs to have projects ready to run in a few seconds and often end up having two or more projects running at the same time.
 So what if we don't want to always reinstall whole containers and we want our data to persist in volumes?

 Earlier we said that Docker needs to have unique container names and ports.

 So how about changing their name?
-We recommend to replace `shopsys-framework` with your project name for instance php-fpm conainer that is defaultly named as `shopsys-framework-php-fpm` would now be named `my-project-name-php-fpm`.
+We recommend to replace `shopsys-framework` with your project name.
+For instance, php-fpm conainer that is defaultly named as `shopsys-framework-php-fpm` would now be named `my-project-name-php-fpm`.

 This would actually work only if you always downed `docker-compose` before switching between projects.